samrat222/Data-fetch/README.md

 # Project Title

-A Full stack Todo application for Internship assignment
+A Fetch Data project for Internship assignment

 ## Contributing